ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/Deep Dive into EarthCODE.md

 ### How EarthCODE is FAIR

-All data and workflows in EarthCODE need to be FAIR​.
+All data and workflows in EarthCODE need to be FAIR.

 :::tip Most data in EarthCODE is Open.
-However, the PRR allows datasets to be closed one could find the product in the Open Science Catalogue (sees the metadata), but not access the data (unless authorized).​
+However, the PRR allows datasets to be closed one could find the product in the Open Science Catalog (sees the metadata), but not access the data (unless authorized).
 :::

 EarthCODE is designed to support FAIR and Open Science practices across the lifecycle of Earth Observation research.
 It enables researchers to create and publish **FAIR digital objects**—datasets, workflows, and metadata—through a reproducible, transparent, and collaborative infrastructure.
 At the core of the EarthCODE approach are three key components to enable FAIRness: